CNRBanks/My-Professional-Portfolio-CNRBanks/readme.md

 ## 4)
-WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others
+WHEN I am presented with the developer's first application THEN that application's image should be larger in size than the others<DONE?>

 ## 5)
 WHEN I click on the images of the applications